Mesmerising Beauty of County Sligo

 Unmissable Sligo

 If all this doesn’t make you want to start planning a trip to County Sligo, then I don’t know what else will.
 County Sligo is one of the most authentic Irish places in Ireland.
 A place where you’ll find some treasured ancient sites.
-A place that has played a role in inspiring the poetry of W. B Yeats with its natural and magical landscape.
-Sligo is a place to be treasured and a place where you’ll feel right at home.
+It is A place that has inspired the poetry of W. B Yeats with its natural and magical landscape.
+Sligo is a place to be treasured and where you’ll feel right at home.

 Have you ever visited County Sligo?
 We would love to hear about your experiences!